RocketKitties/RocketKitty/README.md

 - If you need to manage geolocated data, like aerial drone photos, use [MapKitty](https://github.com/RocketKitties/MapKitty).
 - If you want to manage and play music, podcasts, or audio, use [MusicKitty](https://github.com/RocketKitties/MusicKitty).
 - If you are a software developer and want to manage your source code, use [SourceKitty](https://github.com/RocketKitties/SourceKitty).
+- If you want to manage and play videos, use [VideoKitty](https://github.com/RocketKitties/VideoKitty).
 - If you just want to manage your files and don't need the ability to exchange messages, use [FileKitty](https://github.com/RocketKitties/FileKitty).
 - If you want to experiment with AI generated images, use [DreamKitty](https://github.com/RocketKitties/DreamKitty).
 - If you want to access data in S3 buckets, use [S3Kitty](https://github.com/RocketKitties/S3Kitty).